hasnainroopawalla/ShowML/README.md

 $ cd ShowML
 $ pip install -r requirements.txt
 ```
-Remember to add `ShowML/` to the `PYTHONPATH` environment variable before using locally.
+Remember to add `ShowML/` to the `PYTHONPATH` environment variable before using locally:-

 - For Windows:
   ```